*This post contains affiliate links. Thus, if you purchase any products or services using the links, I get compensation at no extra cost to you.

 Personally, I shop for shirts in the men’s section; Tees, bomber jackets,belts, jumpers, sneakers, pajama pants and sweats which are just the best!

 Men are more muscular that women so usually, their clothes are not extra smalls.
 So what do you do when you want to purchase them?

 As a consideration, always know your sizes in actual centimeters(cm) and inches too when shopping in the men’s section than just settling for a size just because it was the smallest there.
 Then look at the sizing charts and conversion charts in case they might be there.

-Their Ts are thick so no matter what type of textured bra you have on, you won’t worry about it showing up apart from the Tee hiding your bra straps so well.
+Their Tees are also thick so no matter what type of textured bra you have on, you won’t worry about it showing up apart from the Tee hiding your bra straps so well.

 When picking these, know your arm-length, the length of your shoulder blades, your chest area(when buying Ts especially) and the length of your torso.

 The sizes of men’s trousers will vary according to the country of origin, the style and cut, the waist position of the pants and the plus-sizing hence quite a hell when choosing them.

 Men’s pants will not cut in at the waist like women’s , most will not be trimmed in at the lower leg to pencil pants and will not sag in at the rear as well.
 Thus, if you are looking for great mom jeans, you can find them in this section.

 Before picking, be familiar with several measurements: in-seam( the length from the crotch to the hem of the pants), the length of your waistband and the size of your hips (if especially curvy) since men’s sizes are indicated by actual waist and in-seam measurement numbers.